conradakunga/Blog/_posts/2025-12-30-scheduling-libraries-in-c-net-part-1-quartznet.md

 The next thing is to schedule the job.

-This is down as follows:
+This is done as follows:

 ```c#
 using Quartz;